 So, should you buy a motorhome of over 3.5 tonnes?
 Absolutely, if it's right for you!

-If you're choosing a motorhome or camper at the moment, let me know what you pick!
+And if you're choosing a motorhome or camper at the moment, let me know what you pick!